-The Product Licensing widget shows the device and feature licenses currently installed on the Firepower Management Center.
+The Product Licensing widget shows the device and feature licenses currently installed on the management center.
 It also indicates the number of items licensed and the number of remaining licensed items allowed.
 It does not appear by default on any of the predefined dashboards.

-The top section of the widget displays all device and feature licenses installed on the Firepower Management Center, including temporary licenses, while the Expiring Licenses section displays only temporary and expired licenses.
+The top section of the widget displays all device and feature licenses installed on the management center, including temporary licenses, while the Expiring Licenses section displays only temporary and expired licenses.